giantswarm/architect-orb/README.md

 This job:

 - Checks if Go modules are tidy.
+- Checks if imports in .go files satisfy import rules defined in fmt.
 - Runs `go vet` against the codebase.
 - Runs `go test` against the codebase.